dhughes/is_this_used/README.md

 - `method_type` - This is either "instance_method" or "class_method", which are the values of the corresponding
   constants, `IsThisUsed::CruftTracker::INSTANCE_METHOD` and `IsThisUsed::CruftTracker::CLASS_METHOD`.
 - `invocations` - The number of times the method has been invoked.
+- `deleted_at` - When set, this indicates that the method is no longer being tracked.
 - `created_at` - The date/time we started tracking the method.
 - `updated_at` - The last time this record was updated.
 IE: the last time the tracked method was invoked.